andela-fsenjobi/rollerskates/README.md

 |   └───items
 |       |____ new.erb
 |       |____ show.erb
+|───────layouts
+|       |____ application.erb

 ```
 Files in the view folder should be organized according to the controller and action name.
+Instance variables declared in the respective controller action are available to your view.

+The views make use of a layouts.
+You can abstract common elements in all your views to the `views/layouts/application.erb` file.
 ## Testing

 The tests could be run automatically by using